-The DATA BUS INVERSION (DBI) function is supported only for x16 configuration (not supported on x8).
+The DATA BUS INVERSION (DBI) function is supported for both x8 and x16 configurations.
 DBI opportunistically inverts data bits; in conjunction with the $\overline{DBI}$ I/O, less than half of the DQs will switch low for a given DQS strobe edge.
 The DBI function shares a common pin with the DATA MASK (DM) and TDQS functions.

-The DBI function applies to both READ and WRITE operations; DBI cannot be enabled at the same time the DM function is enabled or DBI is not allowed during MPR Read operation.
-Valid configurations for TDQS, DM, and DBI functions are
+The DBI function applies to WRITE operation only; READ operations are not supported.
+DBI cannot be enabled at the same time the DM function is enabled or DBI is not allowed during MPR Read operation.
+Valid configurations for TDQS, DM, and DBI functions are shown below.
+Read DBI should be disabled during Mode Register configuration (MR5[12]=0).